Everything you wanted to know about Babywearing

 There is a time and a place for both.
 If your baby is heavy and you have a massive shopping trip planned, then maybe a pram would be your best bet due to the storage options underneath.
 However if you have a newborn, if you were going for a walk with your other kids or the dog, doing the school run, popping to the shops, or you simply have lots to do around the house and your newborn is crying then it would be far easier to simply pop baby into your sling and carry on!
 We have even taken the sling into meetings, as have a few members of parliament across the globe!

-There is no harm in getting both, and as expensive as prams can be, carriers are generally very reasonably priced.
+There is no harm in getting both, and as expensive as prams can be, some baby carriers, especially stretchy wraps, are generally very reasonably priced.

 Are Baby Slings safe for newborns?

 Absolutely!
 Baby Slings and baby wraps were used to carry newborns long before prams were invented.
+In fact, there is evidence of babywearing in the stone ages!
 It allows baby to be close to you.
 The skin-to-skin contact offered through babywearing is beneficial for so many reasons.
 There are exchanges that occur while baby is close to you; hormonal exchanges, pheromonal, antibodies, scental, amongst a few.
 It helps to regulate their heartbeat and temperature.
 It can help to soothe them, thus reducing the level of stress hormone in their system.
 The younger baby is, the more they benefit from the contact.

 That being said, when you use a sling you must still adhere to the safety considerations, as you would with anything else.
 Make sure that babys chin is never resting on his chest, that babys airway is completely clear, and that you have a clear view of babys head so that you can keep an eye out.
 You can learn how to correctly wear your baby wrap by watching our easy how to tie a baby sling instructional video

 What should your baby wear in a sling?